 Just Talk to Them About Anything and Everything

 Subscribe to my email list today and I will send you 10 Open-Ended Questions to Ask Your Kid When they Get Home from School.
-This list will help you to not get those answers like, “I don’t know.
+This list will help you not get those answers like, “I don’t know.
 I don’t remember, I didn’t learn anything.”

 Is there such a thing as Bad Attention?

 Yes!
-Sometimes your kid will crave that attention so badly their behavior gets -not so favorable.
+Sometimes your kid will crave that attention so badly that their behavior gets -not so favorable.
 If you reward the bad behavior with the attention that is a no-no!
 The key here is to give attention before the bad behavior or after the bad behavior has been addressed.

 Another kind of bad attention is when you only half give it.
 You are sitting with your child but still, have a phone in your hand.
 Try your best to be completely present for the very best results.

 Some kids require more attention than others.
 More patience and more grace.
 Since every kid is different you have to choose what ideas will work best for you and your family.
 Think about your strengths as a parent and a person.
 Use those when you are filling the attention cup!
 It will make things easier and more enjoyable for both parents and kids.
-If bike riding is not your favorite hobby as a parent its not the best choice for attention cup filling for you with your kids.
+If bike riding is not your favorite hobby as a parent it’s not the best choice for attention cup filling for you with your kids.

 When you are feeling the drain from those attention hogs seek help!
 Family, Partners, Husbands, Friends, Neighbors!
 The phrase “it takes a village” rings true.
 You need to take care of yourself and recharge sometimes.
-Having someone else to take a turn giving the attention is vital.
-You have to speak up for your own well being.
+Having someone else take a turn giving attention is vital.
+You have to speak up for your own well-being.
 “I am burnt out from this kid!
 Please Help!”
 Know that it is ok to not be 100% ON for your kids all of the time.
 It’s actually pretty impossible.